Is there an age of accountability in the Bible? Are children who die before a certain age are automatically saved?

 The Bible says that all men are accountable for sin and all have sinned, with or without knowledge of the Law:

 Therefore, since the reason for our eternal death is our own sin (and not our knowledge of the Law), then all men are under the curse of eternal death from the first moment of life, since all men are born sinful in the likeness of Adam.
-Our condemnation before God is not a function of our awareness of our sin or of the Law; it is the consequence for having been born sinful.
+Our condemnation before God is not a function of our awareness of our sin or of the Law; it is the consequence of having been born sinful.

 Unfortunately, some have ignored these truths of Scripture and have chosen to teach as doctrine a precept of man (see Matthew 15:7-9).
 We might ask why your preacher (or others before him) felt the need to invent the concept of an age of accountability?
 What problem were they trying to solve that couldn't be solved by scripture alone?